-- By that time Church, which embraced the geocentric view and Aristotelian doctrine, viewed the Copernican idea as a hypothesis, - A mathematical device to calculate positions of planets, not as the real picture and a threat to the views of the church. - But more and more evidence were gathering in favor of the Copernican view through telescopic observations: - Craters and mountains on the Moon, and sunspots refuted the Aristotelian view of unchanging perfect nature of the heavens. - Phases of Venus could not be explained in terms of the Ptolemaic/Aristotelian system. - Moons of Jupiter showed that planetary bodies could move around objects other than the Earth. - Rotation of the Sun showed planetary objects could rotate as required in the Copernican model. - Resolution of the Milky way to stars proved that stars were at a greater distance than earlier thought. - Still many rejected the heliocentric theory, and refused to believe what was seen though telescopes were real.
-They considered them as just artifacts due to optical defects in his telescope.
+- The Church that time, which embraced the geocentric view and Aristotelian doctrine, viewed the Copernican idea only as a hypothesis. - A mathematical device to calculate positions of planets, not as the real picture and a threat to the views of the church. - But Galileo was gathering more and more evidence in favor of the Copernican view through his telescopic observations.

+- But Galileo was gathering more and more evidence in favor of the Copernican view through his telescopic observations: - Craters and mountains on the Moon, and sunspots refuted the Aristotelian view of unchanging perfect nature of the heavens. - Phases of Venus could not be explained in terms of the Ptolemaic/Aristotelian system. - Moons of Jupiter showed that planetary bodies could move around objects other than the Earth. - Rotation of the Sun showed planetary objects could rotate as required in the Copernican model. - Resolution of the Milky way to stars proved that stars were at a greater distance than earlier thought thus ruling out the parallax argument.